opentaps/opentaps_seas/docs/install.rst

 ^^^^^^^^

 VOLTTRON can be used to get data from buildings and energy systems with standard protocols such as BACNet and MODBUS, then store them in a time series database such as Crate.
 There are also many applications developed for VOLTTRON under a separate VOLTTRON-applications repository.
+VOLTTRON is not required for opentaps SEAS.

 We have made some enhancements to VOLTTRON for opentaps SEAS, which have been contributed back to the VOLTTRON project.
 Meanwhile you can get our enhanced versions from github at https://github.com/opentaps/VOLTTRON (use the develop branch) and https://github.com/opentaps/VOLTTRON-applications (use the master branch.)